 What you may or may not know, however, is that more border crossings into Mexico are made at the Tijuana/San Diego border.
 Why is this?

 Mexico itself is still ruled in a few areas by the cartels, there are parts of Mexico that the US and UK governments advise never to travel to.

 One of these is Chihuahua, the province that borders El Paso which is known as one of the most dangerous states in Mexico for visitors.

 Should you travel through this border?
 Are El Paso and Juarez actually dangerous?
-This article is here to give you a different perspective!
+This guide is here to give you a different perspective!

 Is it Safe to Travel to El Paso?